edly-io/devstack/README.rst

     git clone git@github.com:edly-io/edly-edx-themes.git

-4. Checkout to develop-juniper branch if its not already checked out.
+4. Checkout to develop-koa branch if its not already checked out.
 5. Copy St-lutherx, st-normanx, adroit and gestalt folders to ``edx/edx-platform/themes`` directory.